 World Autism Day is celebrated each year on April 2.
-The United Nations’ member states recognize it as a day to acknowledge and advocate for the rights of individuals with autism around the world.
+The United Nations member states recognize it as a day to acknowledge and advocate for the rights of autistic individuals around the world.
 The goal of World Autism Day is to increase awareness about Autism signs, symptoms, and information.

 More specifically, here are 10 ways to celebrate World Autism Day:

 We’ve come a long way in the last 100 years in better understanding and treating autism.
-And year by year more research and treatment options are emerging for children and adults with autism.
+And year by year more research and treatment options are emerging for autistic children and adults.

 1908 - The term autism was first used.

 1938 - Donald Triplett, a young boy from Mississippi, met with pediatric psychiatrist Dr. Leo Kanner.
 Dr. Kanner described the boy as “autistic.”
-Now in his 70’s, Triplett is considered “Autism’s First Child,” or the first person formally diagnosed with autism.
+Now in his 70’s, Triplett is considered “Autism’s First Child,” or the first person formally diagnosed as autistic.

 1943 - Child psychiatrist Dr. Leo Kanner writes a paper describing 11 children who were highly intelligent but displayed a desire to be alone and an attachment to “sameness” in schedules and day-to-day life.
 He used the description “early infantile autism."

-1973 - Dr. Ivar Lovaas created what we now call ABA therapy, which is continued to be viewed today as the most effective therapy for working with children with autism to develop language and behavior skills.
+1973 - Dr. Ivar Lovaas created what we now call ABA therapy, which continues to be viewed today as the most effective therapy for working with autistic children to develop language and behavior skills.

 1977 - Research on twins indicates that autism is primarily caused by genetics and biological differences in brain development.

-1991 - The U.S. government classifies autism as a special education category and schools begin offering services to children with autism.
+1991 - The U.S. government classifies autism as a special education category and schools begin offering services to autistic children.

 1994 - Asperger's Syndrome is added to the DSM, expanding the autism spectrum to include milder cases in which individuals tend to be more highly functioning.